 Recognizing these signs is the first step toward addressing the situation.
 While low test scores and post-exam anxiety might feel disheartening, they are not the end of your nursing journey.
 In the following sections, we’ll explore what happens if you fail the NCLEX and how you can bounce back from this setback.

-One of the most immediate effects of failing the NCLEX is a delay in your nursing career.
+One of the most immediate effects of an NCLEX fail is a delay in your nursing career.
 Typically, you must pass this exam to become a registered nurse.
 Failing means you can’t embark on your nursing journey as planned.
 You may have to postpone your career goals and reevaluate your timeline.

 Failing the NCLEX can also have financial consequences.
 Preparing for and taking the exam requires an investment in study materials, exam fees, and possibly even preparation courses.
 Failing means you must allocate additional resources for a retake, extending your financial commitment.

-The emotional impact of failing the NCLEX should not be underestimated.
+The emotional impact of an NCLEX fail should not be underestimated.
 It can be emotionally draining and challenging to cope with the disappointment.
 You might question your abilities and feel disheartened, adding a layer of stress to an already challenging situation.

 Failing the NCLEX is undoubtedly disheartening, but it’s crucial to understand the steps and options available if you find yourself in this situation.
 So, what happens if you fail the NCLEX?